jvisser/golden-axe-32x-edition/README.md

 ### Build targets
 Run once:
-- `make build-tools` once to build the required tools
+- `make init`

 Run either:
 - `make` to produce the IPS patch file `out/patch.ips`
-- `make apply-patch` to run make and apply the patch file to produce `out/rom.32x`
+- `make patch` to run make and apply the patch file to produce `out/rom.32x`
-    - This requires flips
+    - This requires `flips`

 ### Other targets
 - `make clean`: Clean the output directory
 - `make rebuild`: Clean + make
-- `make dump-gfx`: Dump game graphics and visual metadata defined in `config/datavis.yaml` to directory `dump`.
+- `make dump-gfx`: Dump original game graphics and visual metadata for game resources defined in `config/datavis.yaml` to directory `dump`.

 ## Documentation
-The `doc` dir contains some reverse engineering notes complementing my (internal) disassembly of the game.
+The `doc` dir contains some early reverse engineering notes of the game.
-As such they are not written in a completely user friendly way but do contain useful information about some of the game's inner workings.
+As such they are not written in a completely user friendly way but does contain useful information about some of the game's inner workings.

 The Kaitai struct files in the `doc/struct` dir are specifically made for exploration of the game's data structures in the [Kaitai Web IDE](https://ide.kaitai.io/devel/#).
-More formal struct files that can be used to generate a binary parser can be found in the `src/main/resources/kaitai` dir inside the source code of the `DataVis` tool.
+More formal struct files that can be used to generate a binary parser can be found in the `src/main/resources/kaitai` dir in the source code of the `DataVis` tool.